greim/await.js/README.md

 ## Chainability of promises

-Chainability is a key advantage of the Promise pattern, and needs.js has it.
-Here we've declared two sets of needs, and we want to "pump" the output of one into the other:
+Chainability is a key advantage of the promises.
+Here we've declared two sets of needs, and we want to suck the output of one into the other:

     n1 = new Needs('foo', 'bar', 'baz')
     n2 = new Needs('foo', 'bar', 'buz', 'qux')

 What happens is that n1 can *take* n2.

-    n1.take(n2) // There's lots of code here that you didn't write,
+    n1.take(n2) // There's lots of code here that never got written,
                 // hence this comment is here to take up some of
                 // the dead space.

 What about the fact that n1 has a different set of things than n2?
-Consider:
+What happened in this case is:

-    n1      n2
+    n2      n1
     ===========
-    foo <-- foo
+    foo --> foo
-    bar <-- bar
+    bar --> bar
-    baz     buz
+    buz     baz
     qux

-In other words, n1 takes the intersection of itself with n2.
+In other words, n1 took the intersection of itself with n2.
 That's easy enough to understand.
-But you can also further specify how `n2` gets mapped intp `n1` by giving a mapping object:
+But you can also further specify how n2 gets mapped intp n1 by giving a mapping object:

     n1.take(n2, {'buz':'baz'})

-    n1      n2
+    n2      n1
     ===========
-    foo <-- foo
+    foo --> foo
-    bar <-- bar
+    bar --> bar
-    baz <-- buz
+    buz --> baz
     qux

 Finally, it's worth noting that the mapping you declare overrides direct matches.
 For example: